Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Cooling 3.6 Comfortable fabric, but it warms up during long sits.
+Cooling 3.6 Comfortable fabric, but it warms up on long sits.

 Comfort 4.3 Plush surface with a supportive core; best with a lumbar pillow.

-Durability 4.0 Stable feel and solid cushion recovery; reversibles help with upkeep.
+Durability 4.0 Stable feel and good cushion recovery; reversible cushions help with upkeep.

-Layout Practicality 3.8 Great for lounging, but 96" width can crowd tighter rooms.
+Layout Practicality 3.8 Excellent for lounging, but the 96" width can crowd tighter rooms.

-Cleaning 3.7 Routine vacuuming works; toss pillows add a maintenance step.
+Cleaning 3.7 Routine vacuuming works, though the toss pillows add a small maintenance step.

-Value 4.0 Strong comfort-per-dollar if you want an oversized, lounge-first sofa.
+Value 4.0 Strong comfort-per-dollar if you want a large, lounge-first sofa.

-Overall Score 4.0 Best for people who want depth, softness, and an easygoing everyday sit.
+Overall Score 4.0 Best for shoppers who want depth, softness, and an easy everyday sit.

 Maggie Loveseat